 COURSE SUMMARY - 100KM & 50KM

 THE SURF COAST CENTURY is a journey that LEADs COMPETITORS THROUGH AN INCREDIBLY DIVERSE RANGE OF LANDSCAPES...

 From towering sea cliffs to towering tree ferns, competitors will run past lighthouses, waterfalls, scenic lookouts, renowned surf beaches (Bells Beach!), remote wilderness and almost everything in between as part of this incredible race.
 Both the 100km and 50km courses provide a journey where no two footsteps are the same.

 The 100km course is split into 4 different legs; the end of each leg being a ‘transition area’ where teams may interchange to another member, where competitors receive support from support crews and race officials.
 Each leg is quite different from the others, with its own range of landscapes and terrain through which the course passes – retaining interest for individuals and providing team runners the chance to choose a leg that suits them.

-The 50km runners will get to experience the ‘second half’ (legs 3 and 4) of the 100km course (NEW in 2017) for a chance to experience the incredible diversity it provides; or for previous participants to better their time!
-This is a hiller course than the original legs 1 and 2 of the 100km; winding its way through the wildflower hinterland before returning back along the coast to Anglesea.
+50km runners will experience the ‘second half’ (legs 3 and 4) of the 100km course, embracing the incredible diversity it provides (same course as 2017 & 2018).
+The hiller course than the original legs 1 and 2 of the 100km, winds its way through the wildflower hinterland before returning back along the coast to Anglesea.

 1. Great Ocean Road Realestate 1 – Coastline Crusade.
 0km – 21km